Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Breaking your water is a form of induction, and I’ve heard of many hospitals using this method FIRST, as a means to get labor started.

 We don’t typically do that.
 Usually, breaking your water is something that we use in conjunction with Pitocin.
-It’s usually done later, after you’ve been contracting for some time, and baby’s head is low, and well-applied onto your cervix.
+It’s usually done later, after you’ve been contracting for some time and baby’s head is low and well-applied to your cervix.

 This is when it WORKS THE BEST.